digitalscientists/activitytrack/README.md

 The above request creates {'item_id': '10', 'title': 'awesome_title', 'user_id': '1'} in index /tracked_activies/item_added

-Note that the records will persisted suing a batch process.
-The batch is written to ES when 50 records are collected to improve write performance.
+Note that the records will persisted using a batch process.
+The batch is written to Elastic Search when 50 records are collected.
+This helps improve write performance on Elastic Search when writing a large number of records.

-Te "/complement_note" end point updates an existing record instead of creating a new one.
+The "/complement_note" end point updates an existing record instead of creating a new one.

-This request should also should be supplied with query param.
-This parameter should follow a single level key-value structure.
+This request should also should be supplied with a query param and should follow a single level key-value structure.

 Example of /complement_note request:

     /track_activity?act_type=item_added&query[user_id]=1&query[item_id]=10&params[color]=red

-This request will search in /tracked_activities/item_added index for the document with user_id=1 and item_id=10.
-The color param is then set to 'red'.
+This request will search in /tracked_activities/item_added index for the document, with user_id=1 and item_id=10.
+The color param for that record is then set to 'red'.

 To install, add the following to your rails application Gemfile: